CCS and Power Systems

 The DOE Carbon Storage Program encompasses five technology areas: (1) Geologic Storage and Simulation and Risk Assessment, (2) Monitoring, Verification, Accounting (MVA) and Assessment, (3) CO2 Use and Re-Use, (4) Infrastructure (Regional Carbon Sequestration Partnerships), and (5) Focus Area for Sequestration Science.
 The first three technology areas comprise the core research and development (R&D) that includes studies ranging from applied laboratory to pilot-scale research to develop new technologies and systems for GHG mitigation through carbon storage.
 This project is part of the Core R&D MVA Technology Area, which works to develop tools and protocols to ensure CO2 storage permanence.
 Advanced monitoring technologies and supporting protocols must be developed to decrease the cost and uncertainty of measurements needed to quantify emissions to the atmosphere and satisfy regulations for tracking the fate of subsurface CO2.
 Monitoring technologies are being developed for surface (atmospheric), near-surface (underground sources of drinking water), and subsurface (injection and confining zone) applications.
 The program’s R&D strategy includes adapting and applying existing technologies that can be utilized in the next five years while concurrently developing innovative and advanced technologies for deployment in the decade beyond.

 Primary Project Goal

 The primary objective of this project is to develop and test a new, integrated approach for MVA of CO2 that is stored in deep geologic formations.
-This objective will help to improve and demonstrate the need for efficient storage operations and further demonstrate CO2 storage permanence in the subsurface.
-The essence of this approach is to integrate reconnaissance-scale space techniques with ground-monitoring methods of seismic and geochemical techniques, including:
+The essence of this project’s approach is to integrate space-based reconnaissance techniques with ground-monitoring methods of seismic and geochemical techniques, including: